-Patrick White, MD, chief medical officer for BJC Hospice, received his medical degree from The Ohio State College of Medicine and Public Health.
+Patrick White, MD, PhD, chief medical officer for BJC Hospice, received his medical degree from The Ohio State College of Medicine and Public Health.
 He trained in internal medicine at Barnes-Jewish Hospital/Washington University in St. Louis, and completed a fellowship in hospice and palliative medicine at the University of Pittsburgh.

 Dr. White is one of the first physicians in the country to pursue a PhD in comparative effectiveness research focused on improving end-of-life care.
 He has been actively involved in clinical research to help reduce pain and nausea in patients with advanced cancer.
 He partnered with a leading researcher from the World Health Organization to design projects to reduce nausea in patients with advanced cancer with a goal to improve quality of life.